Our Latest Online Backup Reviews:Vembu SyncBlaze

 Industry LinksTools and Graphs

-– Company delivers on revenue expectations and overachieves on earnings –
+– Overachievement on revenue and non-GAAP earnings expectations –

 Second Quarter Highlights Include:

-On a GAAP basis, loss from operations (EBIT) was $4.6 million for the second quarter compared to a loss of $6.3 million in the prior quarter.
-Non-GAAP income from operations (EBIT) increased to $10.9 million, or 17%, in the second quarter of fiscal 2016 compared to $9.3 million in the first quarter of fiscal 2016.
+On a GAAP basis, loss from operations (EBIT) was $0.8 million for the second quarter compared to a loss of $4.6 million in the prior year.
+Non-GAAP EBIT increased 68% to $18.2 million in the quarter compared to $10.9 million in the prior year.

-For the second quarter of fiscal 2016, Commvault reported a net loss of $0.6 million, or a $0.01 loss per diluted share.
-Non-GAAP net income for the quarter was $6.8 million, or $0.15 per diluted share, versus $0.12 in the first quarter of fiscal 2016.
+For the second quarter of fiscal 2017, Commvault reported a GAAP net loss of $0.6 million, or a $0.01 loss per diluted share.
+Non-GAAP net income for the quarter was $11.5 million, or $0.25 per diluted share, versus $0.15 per diluted share in the second quarter of fiscal 2016.

-Operating cash flow totaled $9.6 million for the second quarter of fiscal 2017 compared to $9.6 million in the prior year quarter.
-Total cash and short-term investments were $400.0 million as of September 30, 2015 compared to $387.6 million as of March 31, 2015.
-During the quarter there were no borrowings against the revolving credit facility or repurchases of Commvault’s shares.
+Operating cash flow totaled $20.2 million for the second quarter of fiscal 2017 compared to $9.6 million in the prior year quarter.
+Total cash and short-term investments were $439.6 million as of Sept.
+30, 2016 compared to $387.2 million as of March 31, 2016.
+During the quarter, there were no borrowings against the revolving credit facility or repurchases of Commvault’s shares.
 As of Oct.
 25, 2016, there is $93.1 million available under the share repurchase program that currently expires on March 31, 2017.

 Recent Business Highlights: